jacobbisaacson/hw9-contacts-app/README.md

 ## Model your data

 You should have a `Contact` class, an `app` object, and whatever listeners you'd like to have.
-A `Contact` should have a first name, last name, phone number, and email address.
+A `Contact` should have 4 properties set in its constructor: a firstName, lastName, phoneNumber, and emailAddress.
 They can have whatever else you want to include.

 ## Let the user add contacts

-A form should be displayed that lets the user enter the information, and the contact should be added into an array in the `app` object when the form is submitted.
-This should be done by calling a method in the `app` object—`addContact()` might be a nice name for this method.
+A form should be displayed that lets the user enter the information.
+The form should have four fields—one for each of the properties (firstName, lastName, phoneNumber, and emailAddress).
+When the form is submitted, a new `Contact` should be instantiated and added into an array in the `app` object.
+This should be done by having a listener/handler get the data for each of the 4 fields and then calling a method in the `app` object (`addContact()` might be a nice name for this method) and passing in the form data.

 ## Print the contacts